PragmaticCoding/PragmaticCoding.github.io/_posts/2023-12-30-radial_menu.md

 # Disabling Menu Items

-This was a surprise.
+This was a happy surprise.
 I checked and found that the `disable` property is inherited from `Node` - way, way up the hierachy.
 This also means that both `Group` and `Shape` have a `disable` property.
 This was counter-intuitive to me.  `Disable` makes sense for controls like `Button` or `TextField`, but not so much for `Nodes` like `Shape`.
 So I tried it.

 I added a `BooleanProperty` called `disable` to `RadialMenuItem` and the bound the `disable` property of the `Group` that holds the wedge and the `Label`.
 I set up the sixth item to have its `diable` set to `true`.
 Bingo!
 It just worked.
 The wedge no longer responded to `hover` or mouse clicks.
 It also inherited some default styling from the Modena style sheet, which basically made it more transparent.

 # Styling

 The idea for this project was to create a control which, for the programmer, has the same kind of interface as any other control.
 This means making its styling configurable via CSS, just like any other JavaFX Node.
 For the most part, this done by giving the menu and the menu items specific styleclass selectors.
 Which then allows standard JavaFX styling elements to be used.